vvvkor/select-plugin/README.md

 - populate from ``options``, from array, from asyncronous request
 - control with mouse or keyboard
 - set handler for value change
-- API (open, close, set, get, clear)
+- API (open, close, set, get, clear, destroy)
 - custom style
 - floating label